alf45tar/PedalinoMini/README.md

 Routing between different interfaces is enabled between every IN enabled interfaces to any OUT enabled interfaces.
 Do not confuse routing (different interfaces) with MIDI Thru (between IN and OUT of same interface).

-## Options menu
+## Options

-PedalinoMini™ have a lot of options well documented in the Options page.
+PedalinoMini™ has a lot of options well documented in the Options page.

 ![WEBUI OPTIONS 1](./images/webui-options1.png "Options 1")